hhua361/TaxonGPT-API/README.md

 #### ⚠️Caution: Refrain from disclosing your API key to unauthorized individuals or posting it in publicly accessible locations.

 ## Acknowledgements
 Sincerely thank OpenAI for their development of the ChatGPT and ChatGPT-4o models, which provided valuable assistance during this research and the preparation of the manuscript.
-Special appreciation is extended to Andrea Grecu, June Ko, and Miao Wang for their support and insightful discussions.
+Special appreciation is extended to Andrea Grecu, June Ko, Yuan Xu, and Miao Wang for their support and insightful discussions.
 The ChatGPT-4o model's API was particularly instrumental in conducting the experiments.
 Additionally, the ChatGPT-4o model assisted in the editing of this paper, including grammar and syntax corrections.